30. South East London

 Changes across the area

-In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain STP areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
-The target areas include South East London.
+In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what the CCG areas with the highest over-spends will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18; the capped expenditure process (CEP).
+The 14 CEP target areas include South East London.
 The measures under discussion include the following:

 - Stopping prescriptions for some items, as suggested by NHS Clinical Commissioners earlier this year.